 General Course Information

-Course Coordinator: Mr Dusty CoxCourse Coordinator Dustan Cox Head of Jazz, lecturer 8313 3622 Schulz 217
+Course Coordinator: Mr Dusty CoxCourse Coordinator Dustan Cox Senior Lecturer 8313 3622 Schulz 217

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesCOURSE LEARNING OUTCOMES 1.
 Develop practical skills on instrument/voice to execute jazz language in various tunes list tunes as an extension from skills acquired in Impro I. 2.
 Develop awareness and general knowledge of solo construction.
 3. Develop a practical application of tendencies and patterns in the jazz repertoire through investigative study of advanced melodic and harmonic concepts..
 4. Develop skills in creative jazz soloing and group interplay.
 5. Develop skills in specific styles including bebop, swing, ballads, contemporary and modal tunes.
 6. Develop critical problem solving through study of transcribed solos and critical listening through audio and video files.
 7. Develop awareness and practical skills in African-American rhythms and awareness of rhythm section accompaniment 8.
 Develop knowledge and understanding of the concepts and the processes involved in creating arrangements for small to medium-sized ensembles.
 9. Develop a thorough understanding of orchestration for small to medium-sized ensembles 10.
 Create original jazz compositions and arrangements for small to medium-sized ensembles

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 Attribute 1: Deep discipline knowledge and intellectual breadth